 find /usr/local -name "libpython3.11.so*"

 Then update the linker cache with the correct path.
-If you installed to the default prefix, use:
+If you installed to the default prefix used in this guide, use:

 Alternatively, add the library path to your environment permanently by creating a configuration file: